tcet-opensource/documentation/docs/resources/workflows/internal-workflow/internal-workflow.md

 Comments within an issue can be used by the Team Lead to explain to you the task assigned and how to approach it.
 Your issue may also contain labels to highlight what kind of work you'll be doing and what's the expectations of the end user.

 To work on the task assigned to you, the very first thing you need to do is to **Create a Branch** which is *linked to your issue*.
-It is necessary to do so in order to link your work toYou can do this within the issue itself.
+It is necessary to do so in order to link your work to the issue.
+You can do this within the issue itself.

 ![Creating a branch](create-branch.png)